GMLC-TDC/HELICS/docs/apps/Broker.md

-  --queueloc arg         the named location of the shared queue -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --broker_init_string arg  the initialization string for the broker
+  --queueloc arg         the named location of the shared queue -b [ --broker ] arg    identifier for the broker --broker_address arg   location of the broker i.e network address --brokerinit arg       the initialization string for the broker

  Help for Test Broker:
 allowed options: